alexnaish/mockercinno/README.md

 ### Route Matching

 The way mocks are matched against incoming requests follows a similar pattern to how Express handles route definitions.
-If you specify a "greedy" route first, then it will catch all similar routes even if the others are more specific.
+If you specify a "greedy" route first, it will catch all similar routes even if the others are more specific.

 ### Request Schema

 There are several levels of granularity when specifying a request depending on your requirements.
+The properties specified are the minimum requirements for the request to match your mock.
 Properties are optimistically matched, meaning that if you specify one particular query parameter and the request contains that parameter in addition to others, it will return the mock as a match.
 You can limit a mock against the following properties of a request: